tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:measurementProperty
 - Preferred Label: measurement Property
 - Definition: Category of object properties that apply to Measures.
-- Comments: Sub properties of this type group object properties that apply to measurement concepts such as MeasurementPolicy (DQ Needs), MeasurementMethod (DQ Solutions) and Measure (DQ Reports).
+- Comments: Subproperties of this type group object properties that apply to MeasurementConcepts such as MeasurementPolicy (DataQualityNeed), MeasurementMethod (DataQualityMethod) and Measure (DataQualityReport).
 - View in: [term-list](../list/bdqffdq/index.md#measurementProperty)

 ********************